magento/merchdocs/src/marketing/create-new-rec.md

 The products inside the recommendation unit are called *recommended items*.

-After you create and activate the recommendation unit, Magento will begin [collecting metrics]({% link marketing/recommendation-metrics.md %}) that measure data such as impressions, views, and clicks, and so on.
+After you create and activate the recommendation unit, Magento will begin [collecting metrics]({% link marketing/recommendation-metrics.md %}) that measure data such as impressions, views, clicks, and so on.
 The [Product Recommendations]({% link marketing/product-recommendations.md %}#dashboard) dashboard displays these metrics for each recommendation unit to help you make informed business decisions.

 1. On the _Admin_ sidebar, go to **Marketing** > _Promotions_ > **Product Recommendations** to display the **Product Recommendations** dashboard.